ifemiller/ifemiller/README.md

-My GitHub is just me tinkering away at datasets I find interesting and practicing using unfamiliar Python packages to clean, explore, analyze, and visualize data.
+My GitHub is for me to work on datasets I find interesting and practicing using unfamiliar Python packages to clean, explore, analyze, and visualize data.
+I am usually taking courses or working on coding challenges outside of github though!

 ## Currently:

-  🌟Completing a Udemy Python course that I picked to learn more about OOP and API's for a webscraping project I'd like to start

-  🌟Completing my [Anaplan](https://www.anaplan.com/platform/planning-and-modeling/) Level 2 Model Builder Certification

-  🌟Expanding on EDA practice projects
+  🌟Completing Courseera's Modern Big Data with SQL: a specialization with 3 courses

 # Projects